-That’s why we want to show you how you can design your van interior using any drawing software that you probably already have installed on your computer right now.
+That’s why we want to show you how you can design your van interior using any drawing software you probably already have installed on your computer.
 Whether you have access to more professional-level software, like Adobe Illustrator, or are only able to use free and widely available software, like Microsoft Paint, you, too, can create your own van interior floor plan.

-Follow these 6 steps below and you’ll be on your way to designing your perfect van interior layout.
+Follow these six steps below, and you’ll be on your way to designing your perfect van interior layout.

-You may think that to design your own camper floor plan you’ll need to use some fancy, expensive 3D modeling software.
-But I’m here to tell you, you don’t need them.
+You may think that to design your camper floor plan, you’ll need to use some fancy, expensive 3D modeling software.
+But I’m here to tell you you don’t need them.
 You’ve likely got adequate software already installed on your computer.

-Even if you don’t have access to Adobe Illustrator, there’s plenty of free and widely available software that lets you do the exact same thing we did.
+Even if you don’t have access to Adobe Illustrator, plenty of free and widely available software lets you do the same thing we did.
 For example:

-Whichever software you choose, it needs to be able to let you create shapes (especially rectangles) with exact dimensions (inches or centimeters).
+Whichever software you choose, it needs to be able to let you create shapes (primarily rectangles) with exact dimensions (inches or centimeters).
 All the options that we list above let you do this.

 How To Make Shapes With Exact Dimensions

-All the software suggestions we make above allow you to draw shapes with exact dimensions.
+All our software suggestions above allow you to draw shapes with exact dimensions.
 In the example below, we use the Apple Pages software to show how to make a rectangle that is 3.28″(W) and 2.34″(H)